Skip to main content

 Master’s Students:

-A female student with long light-brown hair wearing a dark blue WVU shirt underneath a white lab coat in front of a blue background with a gold WVU logo.
+A female student with long light-brown hair, wearing a brown blouse under a white lab coat in front of a brick building and green trees.

 Leah Thomas, B.S.

-A female student with short dark-brown hair and glasses wearing a green shirt underneath a white lab coat in front of a blue background with a gold WVU logo
+A female student with long brown hair and glasses, wearing a black and white striped blouse under a white lab coat in front of a brick building and green trees.

 Madison Lindung, B.S.